 All homes are at risk of condensation.
 Small amounts are not usually a problem and there are things we can all do to help prevent it, which you can find on the next page.
-But if your home has excess condensation, this can lead to problems, and you should report us a line.
+But if your home has excess condensation, this can lead to problems, and you should report it to us.
+If you're ever in doubt, drop us a line.